nodeloophole/nodeloophole.github.io/content.md

 Reign in ambitious developers

-* Developers sometimes advocate for scope creep
+* Developers sometimes advocate for experimental approaches that can take away from efficiency
    - "We could do it this other way"
    - Want to try something new